addussk/projectII_ZUI/README.md

 <!-- Books Task -->

 <!-- List task -->

--Fix sorting of number that 111 should be bigger than 20 -Create mechanism to abort put letter into number column
+-Fix sorting of number that 111 should be bigger than 20
 <!-- Store Task -->

 <!-- UI -->
 -Mechanism to remove filtr option
--Max size for td element in table
 -Possibility to zoom image

 <!-- Technical Specifications -->